Caithness General Hospital

 Caithness General Hospital is a rural general hospital operated by NHS Highland, located in Wick, Caithness, Scotland.
 It is managed by NHS Highland.

 History

 The hospital became operational in 1986 to replace the previous Caithness Central Hospital.
 A new Day Case Unit was opened by Sam Galbraith in 1999.
 A CT scanner service was introduced in August 2008.

 The hospital formerly had a consultant-led maternity unit, but stringent application of clinical risk assessment criteria meant that in 2012 and 2013 around 30% of pregnant women in the Caithness area needed to travel to Raigmore Hospital in Inverness to give birth.
 In November 2016 the NHS Highland board approved the introduction of a community midwifery unit.

 Services

 Capacity

-The hospital has the capacity to accommodate 68 inpatients: 20 medical beds, 42 surgical beds, and 6 beds in the midwifery unit.
-Its services include: 24-hour Accident & Emergency department, assessment and rehabilitation, general medicine, general surgery, midwifery and palliative care.
+The hospital has the capacity to accommodate 44 inpatients: 20 acute assessment beds, 24 post-acute and rehabilitation beds.
+Its services include: 24-hour Accident & Emergency department, assessment and rehabilitation, general medicine, general surgery, community midwifery unit and palliative care.